 This means that you will not receive any compensation for your injuries and the at-fault driver will get away without having to pay any money.

-Why Does Washington Have a Statute of Limitations?
+Why Does the Statute of Limitations Washington Exist?

-Washington courts want to decide cases using fresh evidence.
+Why Does the Statute of Limitations Washington Exist?
+Washington State courts want to decide cases using fresh evidence.
 The more time that passes since an accident, the worse everyone’s memory will be.
 Other evidence can also disappear, hampering the ability to get to the truth of what happened.

-For these reasons, Washington does not want injured victims to sit on their rights.
+For these reasons, Washington State does not want injured victims to sit on their rights.

 How Can a Lawyer Help with a Statute of Limitations Car Accident?